input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 * DevNullSK
 * The scribe output format can be ScText or ScJson.

-`rotation` The default file rotation settings for katip scribes, unless overridden in the setupScribes above for specific scribes.
+`rotation`: the default file rotation settings for Katip scribes, unless overridden in the setupScribes above for specific scribes.

 ```json
 "TurnOnLogging": true,